lowrycito/handbook/pages/study-manual-general-handbook-31.md

 ![women talking](https://www.churchofjesuschrist.org/imgs/20a3c3074b3011ed88eaeeeeac1e57217b4c4dbb/full/%21500%2C/0/default)

+31.3.4

+### Meeting with Members to Discuss Temporal Needs and Self-Reliance

 Caring for those in need is part of God’s work of salvation and exaltation (see [1.2](/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3 "/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng&id=title_number3-p28#title_number3")).
 As leaders meet with members who have temporal needs, they help them address short-term needs and build long-term self-reliance (see [22.3](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number23-p128#title_number23 "/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number23-p128#title_number23")).

 The bishop may assign others in the ward, such as the Relief Society and elders quorum presidencies, to meet with members who have temporal needs.
 However, only the bishop can approve the use of fast-offering funds (see [22.6.1](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number44-p178#title_number44 "/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng&id=title_number44-p178#title_number44")).

 Additional principles and policies for helping those with temporal needs are described in [chapter 22](/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng "/study/manual/general-handbook/22-providing-for-temporal-needs?lang=eng").

+31.3.5

+### Meeting with Members about Marriage and Divorce

 Church leaders should not counsel a person whom to marry.
 Nor should they counsel a person whether or not to divorce his or her spouse.
 While divorce is an appropriate option in some situations, such decisions must remain with the individual.

 Following the guidance of the Spirit, Church leaders often meet with couples and individuals who are separating or getting a divorce.
 Leaders can also seek to help a couple strengthen their marriage.
 They teach about the strength and healing that come from keeping covenants they have made with the Lord and living His teachings.
 These teachings include faith, repentance, forgiveness, love, and prayer.

 A member who is separated from his or her spouse or is going through a divorce should not date until the divorce is final.

+31.3.6

+### Professional Counseling and Therapy

 Church leaders are not called to be professional counselors or to provide therapy.
 The assistance they give is spiritual, focusing on the strengthening, comforting, redeeming power of Jesus Christ.
 In addition to this important and inspired help, some members may benefit from professional counseling where it is available.
 Such counseling or therapy can help members understand and respond to life’s challenges in healthy ways.